mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 For a few months there were no further demands.
 Still the pain continued and I fell even further into a state of fog.

-As a result of the constant pains administered by Must I had grown desensitized in my crotch.
+As a result of the constant pains administered to me I had grown desensitized in my crotch.
 A curious numbness developed much like a newly killed tooth.